braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 #### Setting a maximum user cap

-Additionally, in the **Target Users** step of your campaign composition, you can limit the total number of users that will receive your message.
-This feature serves as a check that is independent of your campaign filters, allowing you to freely segment users without needing to worry about over-spamming.
+In the **Target Users** step of your campaign composition, you can also limit the total number of users that will receive your message.
+This serves as a check that's independent of your campaign filters, allowing you to freely segment users without worrying about over-spamming.

 ![][2]